Rum Raisin Oatmeal Cookies

 Why Soak Raisins For Cookies?

-Soaking raisins before adding them to baking makes them plump and it is a great way to add additional flavor to cookies and muffins.
+Soaking raisins before adding them to baking makes them plump, and it is a great way to add additional flavour to cookies and muffins.

 How Long To Soak Raisins?